jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/natecampbell-flood-signoff.md

 <img width="548" alt="Screenshot 2024-02-06 at 12 50 26 PM" src="https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143025461/aeb16a26-3b61-4320-ac1d-9fdd753e29bb">

-After filtering the noise is reduced to less than a millivolt.
+After filtering the noise is reduced to approximately 0.0008 volts.
 The RC values were chosen based on the filtering values for 60 Hz [10].

+As for the resolution, testing the sensor yielded the output voltage to be .45 volts with miniscule submergence in water and .85 volts when fully submerged.
+This gives .4 volts of range.
+Because the ESP-32 operates on a 3.3 volts, the resolution will need to scaled down to use the .4 volt range. this can be found by

+3.3/4096= 0.00081 volts per step in normal 3.3 volt range

+.4/.00081 ≈ 494 steps in the .4 volt range

+.4/42 = 0.0095 volts per mm

+494/42 = 11.76 steps per mm, due to the sensor having 42 mm of sensing element

+.0095/11.76 ≈ 0.0008 volts per step

+The effective noise reduction achieved by the filter will allow for better sensor accuracy, bringing the noise down to approximately 0.0008 volts, which is roughly equivalent to the 0.0008 volts per step.
+This single step of noise corresponds to an inaccuracy of about 0.085 mm (or 0.003 inches).
+Because floods are usually several inches and multiple sensors would be placed in the home at various heights, 0.003 inches is negligible to the accuracy of the sensor.

 ## Bill of Materials (BOM)
 | DEVICE | Quantity | Price Per Unit | Total Price | Overall Total |